GU4243-ADS/spring2018-project1-danieljosephparker/README.md

 #### Algorithm 2

 This time, we use CTM, and show the same results.

-Didn't have time for the algorithm to finish running by class, sorry!
+I'd like to add more commentary, but ran out of time before class.

 ##### Terms associated with generated topics
 1.